top of page

 2023

-Artist in Residence, at Swatch Art Peace Hotel Residency, Shanghai, China (June-September)
+Swatch Art Peace Hotel Residency, Shanghai, China (June-September)

-Artist in Residence, at Windgate Residency, KSU University, Georgia, USA (September-October)
+Windgate Residency, KSU University, GA, USA (September-October)

-Artists of the season, at the Core Dance Company, Atlanta, USA (April-May)
+Core Dance Company, Atlanta, USA (April-May)

 2022

-NTTL & SEED, at the Roza Center for International and Interdisciplinary Art, Krakow, Poland (June)
+Roza Center for International and Interdisciplinary Art, Krakow, Poland (June)

 2019

-The Poland Project, at the Sichow Foundation, Krakow, Poland (Feb)
+the Sichow Foundation, Krakow, Poland (Feb)

 2019